RiddledVisionz/RiddledVisionz/README.md

 Treat me and others as you would want to be treated.
 Simple enough, yeah?

-DNI if: Ableist, Racist, forces religion homophobic, transphobic, pedophile, zoophile, an unkind person, close-minded, not respecting boundaries, bullying people.
+DNI if: Ableist, Racist, forces religion, homophobic, transphobic, pedophile, zoophile, an unkind person, close-minded, not respecting boundaries, bullying people.
 Making fun of Fictionkins/Therians. etc..]

 Interests: Smg4, Calling all villains, Hoppers, DND, Gravity Falls, etc. There's too much to count, but if you're curious, you may ask.
 There's a chance I may know what you're talking about.